 5. Are you able to manage and motivate people and staff?

 You know how important is to be able to work with others.
 You care about your team and you take time to motivate, encourage and develop them.
 You believe in your team and you demonstrate that you trust them.
-If you want to learn more about managing and motivating your team have a look at the following articles: Managing Your Team Effectively, Managing Employees and Getting Your Team in Place, Tips for Retention Strategy.
+If you want to learn more about managing and motivating your team have a look at the following articles: Managing Your Team Effectively and Tips for Retention Strategy.

 6. Are you an effective communicator?